 If you think you know how films are made because you watched a behind-the-scenes video on YouTube of your favorite film or you took a film theory class at a local community college, let me be the first to tell you that you were mislead.

-Personally, I have a lot of on-set experience.
-Not because I wanted to, but because I had to.
-While in film school I learned the basics of filmmaking: camera, lighting, sound, casting -- you name it.
-So when my screenplays weren’t selling, I reverted to crew work to pay the bills.
+From a personal perspective, I possess a significant amount of on-set experience, not because I wanted to, but out of necessity.
+During my time in film school, I learned the fundamental aspects of filmmaking, such as camera, lighting, sound, and casting.
+However, when my screenplays were not selling, I resorted to working on the crew to make ends meet.
 I’ve done it all on-set.
 I've folded Gene Simmons' jeans.
 I drove the GLEE cast back to their hotel while I was hallucinating from a 103 degree fever.
 I had to find Jeremy London black and mild cigars at 3AM in the California desert.
-I even had to babysit the "cast" of Toddlers and Tiaras.
+On one film, I remember, I was responsible for holding Malcom Jamal Warner's philosophy book during takes.
+I even had to babysit the "cast" of Toddlers and Tiaras in a hotel lobby.

 It’s not glamorous.
 In fact, I loath it.
 Why people commit their lives to crew work is beyond me; but people do love it -- a lot of people!
 And that’s the good news; we need them!

 When you see how much it costs to shoot a scene with two thousand people, you begin to reconsider how you write scenes.
 When you write a scene that takes place entirely outside on a busy street or a subway station, you begin to realize how hard it is for the sound mixer to capture crisp dialogue and how hard it is acquiring a permit.
-When your main character is a 6 year-old and the child requires a studio teacher, numerous breaks, and can only work a 6 hour day, you consider upping the kids age to maybe 10?
-When you see how long it takes to move from one location to the next, watching all the grips pile in lighting equipment into a truck in the frigid rain, packing it tightly and safely, then driving to a new location, just to take it all out again, you question the importance of many locations.
+When your main character is a six-year-old and the child requires a studio teacher, numerous breaks, and can only work a one hour day, you consider upping the kids age to maybe 10?
+After witnessing the process of moving from one location to another, observing grips loading lighting equipment into a truck in the pouring rain, packing it with care and precision, and driving to a new location only to unload and set up everything again, you begin to question the necessity of numerous filming locations.
 You ask yourself, can any of these locations be combined?